 - Knowing one child with autism doesn’t mean anything really – they’re all so different.
 Please don’t tell me my son doesn’t have it because he looks so different from the other kid you know on the spectrum.

-- Kids with special needs are smart.
+- Special needs kids are smart.
 Talented.
 Creative, and thoughtful.
 It may not be obvious all the time – their minds work differently.

 - If my daughter is making strange noises, feel free to look.
 She’s just making them because she’s excited.
 Please don’t stand there and gape at us with your mouth hanging open.